 Since inception of the Company in 2003, we cumulatively have spent a cash amount of approximately CHF 38 million on research and development activities which we would now group under research and development expenses for our IFRS accounts.
-However, due to the absence of IFRS figures for the years prior to 2012, this amount is an estimate only.
+Due to the absence of IFRS figures for the years prior to 2012, this amount is an estimate only.
+In 2012 and 2013, we spent CHF 1.9 million and CHF 10.6 million, respectively, on research and development expenses related to AM-101.
+For the same time period, we spent CHF 1.0 million and CHF 1.0 million, respectively, on research and development expenses related to AM-111.
+These expenses exclude the milestone payment to Xigen for AM-111.
 Going forward, our research and development expense may vary substantially from period to period based on the timing of our research and development activities, including timing due to the launch of projects and enrollment of patients in clinical trials.
 Research and development expense is expected to increase as we advance the clinical development of AM-101 and AM-111 and to further advance the research and development of our pre-clinical product candidates.
 The successful development of our product candidates is highly uncertain.
 At this time we cannot reasonably estimate the nature, timing and estimated costs of the efforts that will be necessary to complete the development of, or the period, if any, in which material net cash inflows may commence from, any of our product candidates.
 This is due to numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-- the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - n the cost, timing, and outcomes of regulatory approvals; - n the cost and timing of establishing sales, marketing, and distribution capabilities; and - n the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.
+- the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - n the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.